Jobinb7/EDA_CarDataset/README.md

-Exploratory data analysis of a car dataset using python
+Project:Exploratory data analysis of a car dataset using python

 Data : Dataset is taken from kaggle(https://www.kaggle.com/datasets/shalwalsingha/cars-ds-final)
        This data set contains the automotive data.